UCB-w261/w261-environment/setup-aws-hadoop-env/README.md

 chmod 400 w261-ec2.pem
 ```

 **Note:** If using windows, follow this instructions: [Connecting to your EC2 using Windows ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).
-Also, make sure on the *SSH* settings *8889, 8080, 19888 and 4040* are being port-forward.
+Also, make sure on the *SSH* settings *8889, 8080, 19888* are being port-forward.

 ### 17. Connect to your Instance with the copied command from *Step 15*, and add the following port-forwarding options: